 Advertisement

-What to discuss at your follow-up appointments with your eye doctor for wet age-related macular degeneration.
+What to discuss at your follow-up appointments with your eye care provider for advanced age-related macular degeneration.

-What to discuss with your eye doctor
+What to discuss with your eye care provider

 • Improvement in symptoms.
-It’s also good to tell your eye doctor if you’ve noticed any improvement in your previous symptoms.
+It’s also good to tell your eye care provider if you’ve noticed any improvement in your previous symptoms.
 This would mean that things look clearer when you stare straight ahead, and your vision isn’t clouded by gray, white, or black regions on an Amsler grid, if that was an issue before.

 It’s common to have other questions about AMD.
 You might want to ask: